fgnt/python_crashkurs/docs/source/include/install_linux.md

-# Install and use Anaconda under Linux
+# Install for Linux

 ## Install
-You can go to https://www.anaconda.com/download/#linux, download anaconda and execute the file (i.e. bash path/to/downloaded).
+You can go to [https://www.anaconda.com/download/#linux](https://www.anaconda.com/download/#linux), download anaconda and execute the file (i.e. bash path/to/downloaded).

 Or if you only want to use the commandline execute the following commands: